 In a conservative society, where public spaces are not always accessible to women the Women’s Center is a place where women can come together, meet each other, discuss pressing issues, have a coffee, and participate in a class.

-When our women’s center was set up in 2004, as part of Wadi’s activities in the region, it was a intended as a space where women could come together.
+When our women’s center was set up in 2004, it was as part of our partner organisation Wadi’s activities in the region, it was a intended as a space where women could come together.
 The early 1990s through 2003 saw Halabja under the control of the Islamist group Ansar al-Islam, who imposed a punishingly harsh regime, terrorised the local villagers, and stripped women of their most basic rights.
 Establishing the centre in 2004 created an alternative for women, who after years of living under extremely conservative rule had no access to public spaces.
 No chance to go to a café, to walk around the city, to meet other women, socialize and discuss things.
 Out of this space, through the efforts of the women who visited the centre, programs and ideas for how to best help others, and each other came to be.

 The center became independent in 2012 and in response to the needs of women (both local and refugee/IDP) provides a variety of services.
 Our philosophy of creating a framework through which long term structural change can occur underpins all of the programs we offer at the center.
 Without a space for direct engagement by women in the issues that affect them most, there will be no larger societal dialogue.
 One of the services we offer is the Women’s Rights Awareness Courses these are workshops focusing on women’s rights education led by Centre staff (who are all local women and trained by our partner organization Wadi).
 These workshops are essential in opening a dialogue on topics that are taboo.
 The workshops focus on a variety of issues: FGM, honour killing, sexual harassment, legal rights, and women as agents of change in their communities.